75lb/array-tools/README.md

 ```
 <a name="module_array-tools.flatten"></a>
 ### a.flatten(array) ⇒ <code>Array</code>
-flatten an array of arrays into a single array
+flatten an array of arrays into a single array.

 **Kind**: static method of <code>[array-tools](#module_array-tools)</code>
 **Category**: chainable